ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/restrictfilefolder.md

 ```
 ## Password Restriction ##

-You can achieve this with the following configuration options for Nginx:
+To password restrict your admin URI use the following configuration options for Nginx:

 ```bash
 # PASSWORD RESTRICTED URI